 A normal spring day in one of Albania’s major cities sees dusty highways lined by scrubby trees, shopkeepers alert for passing customers, street dogs napping in the shade of parked cars.
 At the many pavement cafés, men of all ages sip their drinks and watch the world go by, background music flavoured by Turkish rhythms.
-On Thursday mornings, however, there is a difference; every week, a special group of people proceed excitedly through town to a local café, walking two-by-two in ‘crocodile’ formation, turning heads as surely as an actual reptile would….
+On Thursday mornings, however, there is a difference; every week, a special group of people proceed excitedly through town to a local café, walking two-by-two in ‘crocodile’ formation, turning heads as surely as an actual reptile would.

-Although members of OM Albania’s special needs ministry have been visiting the Centre for six years and have seen many improvements in the residents’ living conditions, ministry leader Sidorela knows it is possible, with the right interventions for many of the children to develop more.
-“Here’s a simple example,” she says, talking about one of the girls, Besarta*, who when she first visited the café, used to sit hunched right over the table, face almost in her plate of snacks.
+Although members of OM Albania’s special needs ministry have been visiting the centre for six years and have seen many improvements in the residents’ living conditions, ministry leader Sidorela knows it is possible, with the right interventions, for many of the children to develop more.
+“Here’s a simple example,” she says, talking about one of the girls, Besarta*, who, when she first visited the café, used to sit hunched right over the table, face almost in her plate of snacks.
 “All we did was keep prompting her to sit up,” recalls Sidorela.
 “She began to do so, and now she sits upright without us saying anything and can feed herself.”

 OM Albania, in collaboration with other partners, is working on providing some therapy training to improve the staff’s day-to-day interactions with the young people.

-*names changed to protect privacy
+*Name changed to protect privacy

-Praise God that some local people are being impacted by seeing God’s love in action, like the shopkeeper, and café owner, Blerim, whose children went a few times to Sunday school at the church.
+Praise God that some local people are being impacted by seeing God’s love in action, like the shopkeeper and café owner, Blerim, whose children went a few times to Sunday school at the church.
 May more hearts be opened towards disabled people and the God who loves them.